Beagle mixes are mix breeds who are known for their energy and enthusiasm for life, making the Beagle and Beagle mixes family favorites.

 10. Beagle Pit (Beagle x Pitbull)

-The Beagle Pit is part Beagle and part Staffordshire Bull Terrier, American Pitbull Terrier or American Bulldog.
+This breeds Beagle, the Beagle Pit is part Beagle and part Staffordshire Bull Terrier, American Pitbull Terrier or American Bulldog.

-This is untrue, and many are known to get on well with other dogs provided they have lots of positive experiences when they are young.
+There is a common misconception that bull breeds do not get on well with other dogs.
+This is untrue.
+Many of these beagle mix-breeds are known to get on well with others provided they have lots of positive experiences when they are young.

 9. Fox-A-Bee (Beagle x Smooth Fox Terrier)